parappayo/book-notes/teamwork/psych-of-prog.md

 * "If a programmer is indispensable, get rid of him as quickly as possible."
 * "The same talents or personality that make a person an excellent amateur programmer may make him singularly unsuited for being a professional one; but the lack of ability to adjust his working behavior to the problem at hand will always make him unsuited."
 * when devs encounter a problem with an approach, efficiency-focused devs tend to stick with the current approach and fix the problem, whereas devs focused on fast delivery tend to substitute another approach thus sacrificing program efficiency; the efficiency-focused team may stick with a doomed approach much longer than "get it working now" teams
+* dev roles put pressure on personality traits, changes in role offer relief; assigning roles based on perceived personality traits is dangerous; inner personality often differs from what manifests on the surface
+* "Although the average programming manager would say that intelligence is more important than personality in programming success, very few could cite cases of people who turned out not to be intelligent enough to program, but everyone knows of cases of people who were not temperamentally suited to the programmer’s job."
+* people who spend a lot of time solving other people's problems quickly learn not to listen to the explanation of the person who already failed to solve it since that just leads one down the same dead-end path
+* forcing a person to think in another person's style reduces their problem solving ability

 ## On Managers